BerkeleyHCI/PolymorphicBlocks/reference.md

 #### .connected(...)

 Some (but far from all) blocks define a `.connected(...)` as a shorthand connection method, see each class's API for details.
+These return the block itself, allowing it to be assigned to a name.

 ```python
 self.tp_gnd = self.Block(GroundTestPoint()).connected(self.gnd)